 It is not required that student's taking the GAA have an Individual Graduation Plan in Georgia Career Information Center to meet the requirements of the BRIDGE Law.
-It is not required that student's taking the GAA have an Individual Graduation Plan in Georgia Career Information Center to meet the requirements of the BRIDGE Law.

 VIII.
 High School (Grades 9-12)

 A. Areas of Study: General Requirements for Grades 9-12